 While the rides are essentially the same, Top Thrill Dragster is marginally better than Kingda Ka.
 In addition to its more remote location in the park, the Six Flags coaster adds a 129-foot airtime hill after the top-hat tower that is lame, anticlimactic, and detracts from the ride.
 It seems that tower coasters work best when they concentrate on the tower.
 While the New Jersey ride is a bit taller and faster, I defy anybody to notice the difference.

-While Top Thrill Dragster is an incredible ride and should be experienced for its sheer speed, height, and acceleration (by those brave enough to withstand its onslaught), it is really a single-note blast of speed metal.
+Top Thrill Dragster is an incredible ride and should be experienced for its sheer speed, height, and acceleration (by those brave enough to withstand its onslaught).
+But it is really a single-note blast of speed metal.
 More nuanced rides, such as many hypercoasters, are arguably better overall.
 Still, the Cedar Point ride easily makes it onto the list for the scariest coasters.